Board

 Andrea is a certified public accountant and audit partner with Johnson Lambert LLP where she serves as the firm’s lead partner for the not-for-profit and governmental industry practice and as the office managing partner for the firm’s Chicagoland area office.

-Andrea is a passionate advocate for under-represented persons.
-She has received numerous awards and recognition for her financial and gender justice advocacy work and has served on several boards which give voice to the voiceless, including the African American Legacy Fund of the Chicago Community Trust, Grace Center and Coppin Community Center.
+Andrea is a passionate advocate for under-represented people.
+She has received numerous awards and recognition for her financial and gender justice advocacy work and has served on several boards, including the African American Legacy Fund of the Chicago Community Trust, Association Forum, Garrett Evangelical Theological Seminary, and the Illinois CPA Society.
 Andrea holds active memberships in Delta Sigma Theta Sorority, Incorporated, Illinois CPA Society, and the American Institute of Certified Public Accountants.

 Richard Babcock